 Benefits for business

-A generic employee performance review template can offer a range of business advantages not seen with a naked eye.
+A generic free performance review template can offer a range of business advantages not seen with a naked eye.
 It helps cover core values like:

 - Work quality

 Managers who have used performance reviews in the past suggest the phenomenon bringing the following:

 - Better organizational planning.
 Comparing past employee reviews to ongoing ones helps companies evaluate the quality of the organizational performance.
 Equipped with the insights, managers can determine key drivers and set future corporate objectives.

 - Finding out the top and bottom performers.
 A performance review helps evaluate company resources in terms of human potential.
 It shows employees who outperform others and workers who underperform.
 These are all vital aspects to balance the company's performance.

 - Improved role clarification.
 Every team member should have identified roles to improve company productivity.
 Performance reviews help determine employee strengths and set roles based on such professional and personal attributes.